-76. According to the Scoping Studies, all of the partner governments want to use the PEER as a tool to improve public expenditure management.
-Their main focus are the following three areas: (i) macro-economic fiscal discipline; (ii) priority setting, that is, ensuring that resources are allocated and used to deliver the priorities of the government; and (iii) economic, efficient and effective use of the resources.
+78. According to the Scoping Studies, all the partner governments want to use the PEER as a tool to improve public expenditure management.
+Their focus are the following three areas: (i) macro-economic fiscal discipline; (ii) priority setting, that is, ensuring that resources are allocated and used to deliver the priorities of the government; and (iii) economic, efficient and effective use of the resources.

-77. Given the existence of budget and balance of payments deficits, the partner governments must control total expenditure.
+79. Given the existence of large and persistent budget and current account deficits, the partner governments must control total expenditure.
 The controls must prevent growth in the deficits as a share of GDP, and related growth in the share of tax revenues and expenditure in GDP, and generally must ensure that spending is in line with plans.
-Consequently, the PEER must review ways to control each of the following aggregates: (i) total revenue; (ii) total spending; (iii) the deficit (or borrowing requirement); and (iv) the public debt.
+Consequently, the PEER must review ways to manage and control each of the following aggregates: (i) total revenue; (ii) total spending; (iii) the deficit (or borrowing requirement); and (iv) the public debt.